-Garages can wear many hats- they can be an incubator space for a startup company, or a rehearsal space for a band, a workshop, or just about anything else you can think of.
+Garages can wear many hats- they can be an incubator space for a startup company, or a rehearsal space for a band, a wood-shop, storage unit, or just about anything else you can think of.

-From a construction standpoint, building a garage is pretty much the same as building the exterior shell of a house, except there are no finishes inside.
-If you are building a new garage make sure you permit it with the building department.
+From a construction standpoint, having a garage is pretty much the same as building the exterior shell of a house, except there are no finishes inside.
+Like with any new construction project, make sure you permit it with the building department.

 After the kitchen, the garage is the second room in the house with the highest fire risk.
 Building codes have specific provisions for fire prevention in garage construction.
-Most fires can be avoided by using some common sense, by storing flammable liquids, and not overloading power outlets.
+Most garage fires can be avoided by using some common sense, like safety storing flammable liquids like gasoline away from flames, upgrading dangerous electric panels, and not overloading power outlets.

 One Story/Two Story Garages